 10. Premises License

-There are a variation of permits that are required to put on even one-time events - it can feel rather overwhelming to try to research them all.
+There are a variation of licenses and permits for events that are required to put on even one-time events - it can feel rather overwhelming to try to research them all.
 But this is time well-spent because it insures the event will be completely law-abiding and avoid problems later on.